 1. The student will present you with an Accommodation Form, which you will review, sign and return to them.

-2. Students must register to take their exams two days prior to the date of the test for tests given during the term, and one week prior to the day of the test for finals.
+2. Students must register to take their exams three days prior to the date of the test for tests given during the term, and one week prior to the day of the test for finals.
 They may register any time from the first day of the quarter through those deadlines.
 Those that do not follow this time frame will be handled on a case-by-case basis, and may have to take the test with the rest of the class and without accommodations.

 3. Registration for testing will be done online by the student; you will automatically receive an email informing you that he or she has registered to take your test at Testing Services.
 That email will include the student's name, UC ID number, date and time they have scheduled the exam, and a request for test instructions that will allow us to administer the exam according to your specifications (these instructions are described below).
 You will also receive a reminder email 24 hours prior to the test date.